katyeh/kafei/README.md

 # Kafei

 Kafei is a friendly online platform that encourages fans to support their favorite content creators for the price of a ka-fei (coffee).
+Inspired by buymeacoffee.

 Check out the app: [Live Demo](https://)